What is the Difference? The Xiaowa Lite C10 vs. Xiaowa Route Planning Version (E20 and E35)

-While the Xiaowa Lite only sweeps, the newest version can also mop.
-It comes with a water tank and mop cloth that is supposed to wet mop a bare floor.
-When the robot does not move, the mop doesn’t fill.
-Please note that if you want to clean stubborn stains, you'd better go with something like the Xiaomi Handheld Electric Mop because no one robot mop can do this--at least at this moment.
+While the Xiaowa Lite only sweeps, the newest versions (E20, E35) can also mop.
+Both come with a water tank and mop cloth that is supposed to wet mop a bare floor.
+When the robots do not move, the water doesn’t drip.
+Please note that if you want to clean stubborn stains, you'd better go with something like the Xiaomi Handheld Electric Mop because no one robot mop can do this at least at this moment.
 In any case, the mopping attachment is perfect for tile, laminate, marble or hardwood floors, and it will keep them clean and fresh.

-The newest version maps the area where it has cleaned, but not in the same way we are used to.
+The newest versions (E20, E35) map the area where it has cleaned, but not in the same way we are used to.
 It does not have a laser or camera sensor like other smart machines.
 So how does the Xiaowa manage to create a map?
-The Xiaowa Planning Edition is equipped with a dual-gyro inertial navigation system and German six-axis BOSCH gyroscope.
+It is equipped with a dual-gyro inertial navigation system and the German six-axis BOSCH gyroscope.
 It also has a dual-optical laser + a LED motion tracking sensor.
 When it works, it slightly bumps into obstacles, so its sensors "remember" the position of each, including chairs legs, walls, and basically everything it has touched.
 With this technology, the robot can identify places where it has already been which reduces operation time because the device will not go to the zones already cleaned.

 Price & Purchasing Details

-So far, the Xiaowa Lite is only available on Gearbest for the price of around $280.
+So far, the Xiaowa C10 Lite is only available on Gearbest for the price of around $200.

-The more powerful version with mapping is on presale with a price tag of $490.
+The Xiaowa E20 with mapping has a price tag of $276.

 In the end